Greendale Acres is a farm and tourist attraction in the Fraser Valley. It’s home to the Sweet Spring Flower Festival and Chilliwack Corn Maze.

 The musician featured in the video is Andrew Christopher who performed at the Easter event in 2022.

 Sweet Spring is a relatively new seasonal event at Greendale Acres.
-Celebrating its first year in 2023.
-In 2024 it started on April 4th and continued until early May.
+It celebrated its first year in 2023.
+In 2025 it started on March 27th and concluded on May 11th.

 During the Sweet Spring season there are a couple of small fields of tulips and other flowers to admire.
 There are also all the farm’s usual kid-friendly activities like the hay bale maze, tricycle race track, climbing structures, jumping pillows, country-style arcade games and farm animals to see.

-Admission to Sweet Spring in 2024 cost $15 for everyone between the ages of 4 and 74.
+Admission to Sweet Spring in 2025 was $12 on weekdays and $15 on weekends for everyone between the ages of 4 and 74.
 Smaller children and older seniors enjoyed free admission.
 For more information about the farm this time of year, click Sweet Spring at Greendale Acres.

 Corn Maze